nicholas-long/kb/hacking/to-try-lists/active-directory-domain.md

   - other users tickets as admin with mimikatz
 - got NTLM hash
   - pass the hash
-  - NTLM -> run process as user with mimikatz `sekurlsa::pth`
+  - NTLM -> run process as user with mimikatz `sekurlsa::pth` "over pass the hash"
     - `net use \\dchostname`, then get cached kerberos tickets
 - CYCLE - reuse credentials, access services, abuse access, get more credentials
 - target users who might have simple passwords ( bloodhound data, ldap? )